dxos/dxos/docs/design/halo-spec.md

 - Key pairs can be recovered from a [TODO: 24-word] seed phrase.
 - **NOTE**: The identity private key is only used to generate the HALO and to recover an identity.
 It is not used to sign messages.

+> NOTE: Agent ID is derived from Identity private key

 #### 4.1.3.
 Profiles

 - Agents can create and update a content addressable Profile Document that conforms to a HALO protocol buffer schema.